 - Communicate health and health education needs, concerns and resources.

-Johns Hopkins University graduate students, with the exception of JHSPH MAS students, who are not eligible to apply until they have completed their primary degree program.
+Johns Hopkins University graduate students, with the exception of BSPH MAS students, who are not eligible to apply until they have completed their primary degree program.

 Applying to the certificate program as a JHU graduate degree

 Students already enrolled in a graduate program at JHU are not required to submit the School's electronic admissions application, but must email the Certificate Program Contact prior to starting coursework.

 Individuals not currently enrolled in Johns Hopkins University with an interest in health education are eligible to apply.

 Applying to the certificate program as a non-degree applicant

 Students who are not currently enrolled in a graduate program at JHU are required to apply to certificate programs using SOPHAS Express.

 Results are required.

 Information regarding the cost of tuition and fees can be found on the Bloomberg School's Certificate Programs Tuition page.